 Additionally, existing regulations require a court reporter, under certain circumstances, to provide a transcript of a proceeding if: (1) the certificate of the court reporter is suspended or revoked; (2) the court reporter has not prepared a transcript of a proceeding in which the court reporter provided such services before the certificate was suspended or revoked; and (3) a person has requested a transcript of the proceeding.
 (NAC 656.375) Section 10 of this regulation repeals such provisions.
-Instead, section 9 requires a court reporter whose certificate has been suspended or revoked, or a firm whose license has been suspended or revoked, to: (1) deliver the original transcript of a proceeding which was not transcribed before the suspension or revocation to the party who ordered the original; and (2) deliver a copy of the transcript of any proceeding which was not transcribed before the suspension or revocation to the party who ordered the copy.
+Instead, section 9 requires a court reporter whose certificate has been suspended or revoked, or a firm whose license has been suspended or revoked, to deliver: (1) the original transcript of a proceeding that was not transcribed before the suspension or revocation to the party who ordered the original; and (2) a copy of the transcript of any proceeding that was not transcribed before the suspension or revocation to each party who ordered a copy.

-Section 9 also provides that regardless of whether the certificate or license of a court reporter or firm has been suspended or revoked, the court reporter or firm is: (1) prohibited from preparing more than one original transcript of a proceeding; and (2) required to notify each party and the attorney of each party of a request for a transcript of a proceeding.
+Section 9 also provides that regardless of whether the certificate or license of a court reporter or firm has been suspended or revoked, the court reporter or firm is: (1) prohibited from preparing more than one original transcript of a proceeding; and (2) required to take reasonable steps to notify each party or the attorney of each party of a request for a transcript of a proceeding.

-Section 3 of this regulation provides that if a court reporter or firm offers or provides a service or product to a party to a proceeding or the attorney of the party, the court reporter or firm must, at the same time, offer or provide such services or products to the other parties to the proceeding and their attorneys.
+Section 3 of this regulation provides that if a court reporter or firm offers or provides a service or product to a party to a proceeding or the attorney of the party, the court reporter or firm must offer or provide such services or products to the other parties to the proceeding or their attorneys in a timely manner.